 Planning and permits are only part of the timeline.
 It’s the manufacturing, transportation, and installation process that truly sets modular construction apart from traditional construction.

 How will your modular building be transported and installed?

 We partner with factories to have modular units constructed in pieces that are easy to assemble.
 Our expert construction staff designs for efficiency to make the process cheaper for you.
 By moving rooms around to minimize the amount of labor done in the field, we decrease overall costs to let your dollar stretch further.
 In general, the delivery cost will depend on the weight of items transported and distance traveled.

 The most important quality of a build site is accessibility.
 Your modular building will be shipped in pieces as wide as 14 feet and as long as 60 feet.
 These oversized loads require trucks to be able to maneuver to the construction site, and it may be necessary to utilize additional heavy machinery, such as cranes, to assemble your building.
 At your job site, the modules are stacked or connected, then bolted and sealed together.
 Exterior work (such as roofing, siding, and stairs) is completed, followed by any interior details that remain, such as painting walls or adding appliances.

 Satellite Shelters: The First in Modular Space

 The modular building construction process involves many moving parts, including project analysis, planning, building design, permit work, construction, site development, transportation, and assembly.
 Thankfully, Satellite Shelters’ Design and Build teams are highly skilled and understand every part of the modular construction process.
-Whatever kind of modular building you need—be it a short-term mobile office or a long-term, custom-built modular building—we’re ready to help.
+Whatever kind of modular unit you need—be it a short-term mobile office or a long-term, custom-built modular building—we’re ready to help.
 Contact your local Satellite Shelters office today!